phenopackets/phenopacket-tools/docs/index.rst

 Phenopackets are designed to be both human and machine-interpretable, enabling computing operations and validation on the basis of defined relationships between diagnoses, lab measurements, and genotypic information.

-The phenopacket-tools library was written as a modular Java 17 library and has three main goals.
+The *phenopacket-tools* library was written as a modular Java 17 library and has three main goals.

-- To provide a simplified interface for creating GA4GH phenopackets with Java code
+- To simplify creating phenopackets with Java code using streamlined builders and predefined building blocks such as units, anatomical organs, and clinical modifiers.
-- To provide an extensible validation framework that can be used to check phenopackets for syntactical and semantic correctness.
-- To enable developers to extend the validation framework to encode the specific requirements of consortia or projects using either JSON schema or programmatic tools.
+- To provide a validation framework for checking phenopackets for syntactical and semantic correctness and to enable developers to extend the validation framework to encode the specific requirements of consortia or projects using either JSON schema or programmatic tools.

-Additionally, phenopacket-tools provides code to convert version 1 to the version 2 (the current version) of the Schema.
+- To convert/lift phenopackets from the obsoleted version 1 to the version 2 (current) of the Schema.

+On top of the library, we provide a standalone command-line interface (CLI) application for conversion and validation.
+The following sections first describe the library and the last section instructs how to use the CLI application on your system.

+..
+    TODO - review the three points and sync them with the manuscript.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    creating
+   validation
    converting
-   validation
    constants
+   cli

 .. image:: https://onlinelibrary.wiley.com/cms/asset/1cc0a141-da65-45a3-b7b0-6316b7b02069/ggn2202200016-fig-0002-m.jpg